ryedin/site/_console/aws-integration.md

 title: "AWS Integration"
 ---

+Convox is designed to give your team agility and consistency on top of AWS.
+In minutes you can install Convox and stand up new apps that follow AWS and DevOps best practices.
+Every Convox app leverages AWS CloudFormation and the EC2 Container Service for consistent configuration management and automation to reliably deploy, monitor and scale apps.

-AWS access and permissions are required to successfully install Racks in your AWS account.
+To this end, Convox requires access and permission to help manage resources in your AWS account.

-The best practice to grant Convox this permission into your account is with <a href="http://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html">IAM role access across AWS accounts</a>.
-If you create a role in your account and trust the Convox account to assume it, AWS operations can be performed with short-lived access keys.
+The best practice to grant Convox this permission into your account is with <a href="http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html">a cross-account IAM role</a>.
+If you create a role in your account and trust the Convox account to assume it, AWS operations can be performed without sharing long term credentials.

 There are a few ways to create this role and policy.